Tomb of Yuya and Thuya: Contents

 Until the discovery of Tutankhamun's tomb in 1922, this was the richest and best preserved tomb found in the valley, and the first to be found with major items in situ.
-The many objects crammed into the chamber led Weigall to liken the tomb to re-entering a house after a period of disuse:
+The many objects crammed into the chamber led Weigall to liken the tomb to "entering a town house which had been closed for the summer".

-Imagine entering a town house which had been closed for the summer: imagine the stuffy room, the stiff, silent appearance of the furniture...
-That was perhaps the first sensation as we stood, really dumbfounded, and stared around at the relics of the life of over three thousand years ago, all of which was as new almost as when they graced the palace...

 Domestic furniture was readily apparent, as to the left of the doorway sat the largest of the three chairs in the tomb.
 The wooden chair, known as the chair or throne of Sitamun, is veneered with a red wood and features gilt decoration; the back rest has a doubled scene of the seated Sitamun, their granddaughter, receiving a collar from a servant.
 The chair is of suitable size for an adult.
 To the right stood another chair, the smallest, known as the 'ibex chair' as its arms have an open-work design of a kneeling ibex.
 The third chair also small and is entirely gilded.
 The back rest features Queen Tiye, seated, with a large cat under her chair, accompanied by Sitamun, and another daughter on a papyrus boat.
-The chair was likely for a child and wear to the gilding suggests it was well used before being placed into the tomb.
+The chair was likely for a child and wear to the gilding suggests it was well-used before being placed into the tomb.

 The large wooden sarcophagi and coffin sets of Yuya and Thuya occupied most of the space in the tomb, with Yuya's against the northern wall and Thuya's against the southern; both sarcophagi faced west.
 Their large size meant they must have been assembled and possibly finished in the tomb, as there are no breaks in the gilded decoration.
 One end of Yuya's sarcophagus had been broken in and the lid displaced; the lids of his three nested coffins had been removed, with two laid on top of each other partially supported by the chair of Princess Sitamun and the third on its side against the coffins.
 His gilt cartonnage mask was broken and his mummy had been investigated by robbers, as the body lay in the remnants of its torn wrappings.
 Thuya's sarcophagus had been partially dismantled, with the lid placed on one of the two beds and one side placed on top of it, and the southern side had been placed against the wall.
 This allowed her two nested coffins to be removed; the lid of the outer one had been thrown atop one of the beds while the trough had been thrown into the far corner of the tomb.
 The inner coffin still had its lid on.